clarity20/shellmath/README.md

 The comment header in `faster_e_demo.sh` explains the optimization and shows how to put this faster version to work for you.

-## Runtime efficiency competitive with awk and bc
+## Competitive with awk and bc in runtime efficiency
 The file `timingData.txt` captures the results of some timing experiments that compare `shellmath` against the GNU versions of the calculators `awk` and `bc`.
 The experiments exercised each of the arithmetic operations and captured the results in a shell variable.